Generalized Eckardt points on del Pezzo surfaces of degree 1: Background

 A del Pezzo surface over a field $k$ is a smooth, projective, geometrically integral surface with ample anticanonical divisor.
 The degree of a del Pezzo surface is the self-intersection number of the canonical divisor, which is an integer between 1 and 9.
-Moreover, a del Pezzo surface over an algebraically closed field is either isomorphic to $\mathbb{P}^{1} \times \mathbb{P}^{1}$ when $d=8$ or to $\mathbb{P}^{2}$ blown up at $9-d$ points in general position otherwise (\cite[Theorem 24.4]{Manin}).
+Moreover, a del Pezzo surface over an algebraically closed field is either isomorphic to $\mathbb{P}^{1} \times \mathbb{P}^{1}$ when $d=8$ or to $\mathbb{P}^{2}$ blown up at $9-d$ points in general position otherwise \cite[Theorem 24.4]{Manin}.
 Let $X$ be a del Pezzo surface of degree 1 over an algebraically closed field $k$, then $X$ is isomorphic to the blow up of $\mathbb{P}^{2}$ in eight points $P_1,\ldots,P_8$ in general position.
 Let $\operatorname{Pic}(X)$ be the Picard group of $X$.
-Let $K_X$ be the class of the canonical divisor of $X$.\begin{definition} Define an \textit{exceptional curve} on $X$ to be an irreducible projective curve $C \subset X$ such that
+Let $K_X$ be a fixed divisor in the canonical class of $X$.\begin{definition} Define an \textit{exceptional curve} on $X$ to be an irreducible projective curve $C \subset X$ such that

 The corresponding class $[C] \in \operatorname{Pic}(X)$ is called an \textit{exceptional class} with

 \end{definition}